Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Introduction

 \section{Introduction}

-Many problems in machine learning require practitioners to compute high-dimensional integrals with respect to a target distribution $\pi$.
-This is a central task in Bayesian inference, wherein all our conclusions follow from the posterior distribution, and a key step in the estimation of marginal likelihoods when training deep generative models.
-Typically, $\pi$ has an intractable normalizing constant, forcing practitioners to rely on approximate computation techniques.
-Among these, Markov chain Monte Carlo (MCMC) algorithms stand out as often asymptotically unbiased and broadly applicable methods \citep{Roberts:2004, Gelman:2020}.

-Over the past decade, much progress in computational power has come from special-purpose single-instruction multiple-data (SIMD) processors such as GPUs.
-This has motivated the development of GPU-friendly MCMC algorithms designed to efficiently run many chains in parallel, e.g.\ ChEES-HMC \citep{Hoffman:2021}, SNAPER-HMC \citep{Sountsov:2021}, MEADS \citep{Hoffman:2022}, and the adaptive Metropolis adjusted Langevin trajectory (MALT) \citep{Riou-Durand:2022b}.
+Over the past decade, much progress in computational power has come from special-purpose single-instruction multiple-data processors such as GPUs.
+This has motivated the development of GPU-friendly Markov chain Monte Carlo (MCMC) algorithms designed to efficiently run many chains in parallel \citep[e.g.,][]{Lao:2020, Hoffman:2021, Sountsov:2021, Hoffman:2022, Riou-Durand:2022b}.
 These methods often address shortcomings in pre-existing samplers designed with CPUs in mind: for example, ChEES-HMC \citep{Hoffman:2021} is a GPU-friendly alternative to the popular but control-flow-heavy no-U-turn sampler (NUTS) \citep{Hoffman:2014}.
 With these novel samplers, we can sometimes run thousands of chains almost as quickly as a single chain on modern hardware \citep{Lao:2020}.

 In practice, MCMC operates in two phases: a warmup phase that reduces the bias of the Monte Carlo estimators and a sampling phase during which the variance decreases with the number of samples collected.
 There are two ways to increase the number of samples: run a longer sampling phase or run more chains.
 Practitioners often prefer running a longer sampling phase because each chain needs to be warmed up and so the total number of warmup operations increases linearly with the number of chains.
 However, with GPU-friendly samplers, it is possible to efficiently run many chains in parallel.
 As a result, the higher computational cost for warmup only marginally increases the algorithm's runtime \citep{Lao:2020}.
 It is then possible to trade the length of the sampling phase for the number of chains \citep{Rosenthal:2000}.
-When running hundreds or thousands of chains, we can rely on a much shorter sampling phase than when running only 4--8 chains.
+When running hundreds or thousands of chains, we can rely on a much shorter sampling phase than when running only 4 or 8 chains.
 This defines the \textit{many-short-chains} regime of MCMC.